 We realize that most sellers who are NOT in compliance in the states where they had physical presence are HOPING that since most states require Amazon (and other marketplace facilitators) to collect and remit sales tax, that the states will “forget about” or “not pursue” past sales tax due as a result of previous physical nexus established by the seller in the state.

 It is possible, as a budget matter, some states may decide not to add resources to go after past sellers and be content with collecting all the sales tax moving forward from Amazon and other marketplace facilitators (but don’t count on it).

-The states go to their own events to use new technology to find more efficient ways to find sellers who owe past sales tax, then send out a letter or two with late notices as a low-cost method which normally results in additional revenue.
+The states go to their events to use new technology to find more efficient ways to find sellers who owe past sales tax, then send out a letter or two with late notices as a low-cost method, which usually results in additional revenue.

 The third-party Amazon seller is still liable for past sales tax in a state if they had prior nexus.
 If the seller had either physical nexus (FBA stock) or passed the state’s economic nexus threshold BEFORE the marketplace facilitator had nexus (Amazon), there is a sales tax liability for the third-party seller.